PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-15-eric-hedin-meet-granville-sewell.md

 <!--mofre-->

+## Meet Granville Sewall ##

 Hedin's argument is quite similar to Granville Sewell's.
-Sewell asks (rhetircally) whether it is not implausible that advanced technology such as iPhones could have resulted from natural forces, which involve only random collisions of particles.
-An example of his argument will be found [here](https://
+Sewell asks (rhetorically) whether it is not implausible that advanced technology such as iPhones could have resulted from natural forces, which involve only random collisions of particles.
+An example of his argument will be found [here](https://evolutionnews.org/2021/04/some-problems-can-be-proved-unsolvable/), where he asks it is possible to
+>Explain how life could have originated and evolved into intelligent humans, through entirely natural (unintelligent) processes.

+Granville Sewall is a mathematician, who is Emeritus Professor at the University of Texas at El Paso.
+He is a specialist in differential equations.